Sebobo/Shel.Neos.Schema/Readme.md

 * validation
 * inline documentation

+In addition, it includes a binary which allows validating whole Neos CMS projects against the included schemas.

 ![Example usage in PHPStorm](neos-schema-example.gif)

 When the schema is stable enough it will hopefully be made available in the [schema store](https://www.schemastore.org/json/).